Skip to content

 JetBrains AI homepage featuring "Top coding agents, natively integrated in your IDEs" tagline with Codex, Claude, and ChatGPT integration icons

-JetBrains AI Assistant supports code generation for Java, Kotlin, Scala, Groovy, JavaScript, TypeScript, Python, JSON, and YAML, according to the official documentation.
+JetBrains AI Assistant supports code generation for Java, Kotlin, Scala, Groovy, JavaScript, TypeScript, Python, JSON, and YAML per the official documentation.
 Support for PHP, Ruby, and Go code generation is not explicitly documented.
 The tool provides next-edit suggestions and in-editor generation via natural-language prompts.

 JetBrains AI's code completion demonstrated strong language-specific context awareness due to its deep integration with IntelliJ's existing code analysis infrastructure.
 The tool correctly infers type signatures and suggests idiomatic patterns for supported languages.